Tanning is one of my favorite things to do.

 Most people think you have to wear sunscreen to protect yourself from the sun but scientific reports show that your skin produces its own sun protection if done correctly.

 If you work yourself into your sun exposure by doing a little at a time your body’s base tan will act as protection from the sun.
+When I’m not going to be in the sun for an extended period of time I wear this homemade tallow balm on my face.

 Most commercial sunscreens are full of toxic chemicals that actually increase your risk of skin cancer.